Madison-Ridgeland Academy: Demographics

-As of 1986, the school had never enrolled a black student, although it had a nondiscrimination policy and had received several inquiries.
-As of 2012, 95 percent of the students were white, 2 percent were Asian and 2 percent were black.
+In 1986 the school enrolled its first black student.
+As of 2025 it is reported that 94 percent of the students are white; 4 percent are black; 1 percent are Asian and/or Hispanic; and less than 1 percent are of other races.

 In 2019, Nicolas Rowan became the school's first African-American salutatorian.

 Athletics

 The school's sports programs have won multiple MAIS football championships, the most recent being in 2021.
 The school nickname is Patriots.

 Basketball coach, Richard Duease, was inducted into the Mississippi Sports Hall of Fame in 2024.
 He is the winningest boys and girls high school coach in Mississippi, and the third winningest active high school basketball coach in the nation.